jellyfin-archive/jellyfin-docs/general/server/quick-connect.md

 # Quick Connect

 Starting with Jellyfin server version 10.7.0 and supported clients, you can use Quick Connect to sign in to your account without the need of a password.
-You need to be logged in in one supported client, like the default Jellyfin Web Client.
+You need to previously be logged into a supported client, like the default Jellyfin Web Client.

 ## Enabling Quick Connect